aeon0/d4lf/README.md

           affixes
         - `maxCount` specifies the maximum number of affixes that must match the item. defaults to amount of specified affixes
-        - `minGreaterAffixCount`: specifies the minimum number of greater affixes that must match the item. defaults to `0`
+        - `minGreaterAffixCount`: specifies the minimum number of greater affixes inside this count group. defaults to `0`
 - `inherentPool`: The same rules as for `affixPool` apply, but this is evaluated against the inherent affixes of the item